Overview

 What kinds of projects typically need flex industrial construction?

-Flex Industrial Construction is commonly used on business park development, owner-user flex space, and lease-up industrial shells.
+Flex Industrial Construction is commonly used on flex industrial business park concrete along Mason Road and Grand Parkway service road, multi-tenant flex building foundations and slabs in Katy's commercial and industrial corridors, and owner-user service-commercial concrete for combined warehouse and office facilities in west Katy.
 These assignments benefit from a general contractor that can connect planning, procurement, site logistics, schedule control, and closeout inside one delivery path.
 In the Katy and west Houston market, that coordination matters because corridor access, drainage, and utility issues can quickly affect more than one trade at a time.

 Can flex industrial construction be phased around an active property?